 Now tap or click on the Recovery option in the menu on the far left of your screen.
 It’s just below the Backup menu item.

-Now tap or click on the Go Back to Windows 8.1.
+Now tap or click on the Get Started button under labeled with whatever previous version of Windows you had installed.
 This option is entirely specific to what was installed on your PC before.
-For example, you could see G Back to Windows 7 instead of what’s in this screenshot.
+For example, you could see Go Back to Windows 7 instead of what’s in this screenshot.
 Regardless, tap or click on Get Started.
 You’ll need your device to be plugged in.

 Follow the on-screen prompts and you’ll be back on Windows 7 and Windows 8 within the next few hours.

 Remember that users who performed clean installs of Windows 10, not upgrades don’t get this option.
-You’re stuck having to completely restore your PC from any backups you might have created.
+They are stuck having to completely restore their PC from any backups they might have created.
 If you didn’t create any backups before starting the Windows 10 installation process, it’s time to order restore media from your device maker.

 Going Back to Windows 7 or Windows 8 The Hard Way

-To go back to Windows 8 or Windows 7, you’re going to need to restore your PC from a backup.
+To go back to Windows 8, Windows 7 and a previous version of Windows 10 you’re going to need to restore your PC from a backup.
 If your device came with a restore DVD, now is the time to use it.
 Dell, HP, Lenovo and others all offer ways to get restore media for machines purchased from them.
 Some device builders make restore media available for download online.
 Contact support for your PC maker to order restore media, if you don’t have any.

 If you like Windows 10 and don’t plan on going back, go to the Storage tool in the System area and clear your temporary files.
 This will free up that storage space, but also strand you on Windows 10.